edgerun/galileo/README.md

 All runtime parameters are controlled via `galileo_*` environment variables.
 Check `docker/galileo-worker/worker.env` for some examples.

+All environment variables, that start with `galileo_`, can be used as worker label when creating a client group.

+I.e., if you start a worker process with the env variable `galileo_zone=A`, you can spawn a client group that contains only workers with this labels as follows:

+    g.spawn('service',worker_labels={'galileo_zone': 'A'})

 Run the Experiment Controller Shell
 -----------------------------------